isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Concert 2026.md

 a captivating blend of theatre, music, dance and multimedia, showcasing TAC’s finest artistic talents at their best.</p>
 <p>And that’s not all!
 Enjoy vibrant performances by the <strong>TP Staff Band</strong>,
-alongside special guest acts <strong>Lion City Brass Band</strong> and perennial crowd favourites – the adorable kids from <strong>Little Skool-House</strong>.
+alongside special guest <strong>Lion City Brass Band</strong> and perennial crowd favourites – the adorable kids from <strong>Little Skool-House</strong>.
 Plus, dive into <strong>exciting stage games</strong> and stand a chance to score attractive prizes along the way!</p>